To Me, My X-Creators!1 of 13

 And although we limited ourselves to 10 entries, we wanted to honorably mention two others: Rob Liefeld and Fabian Nicieza.
-Although their work on the main X-titles was more limited in nature, it’s hard to deny Rob Liefeld and Fabian Niceiza’s efforts failed to have a lasting impact on the world of Xavier when taking into account wild popularity of Cable, whom they helped create, during the early 1990s.
-Further, their collaboration on Deadpool was born out of the X-Men’s “farm team” New Mutants title, and the Merc with a Mouth has risen to be one of Marvel’s more bankable characters - but in many ways fringe to the actual X-Men themselves.
+Although their work on the main X-titles was more limited in nature, it’s hard to deny Liefeld and Niceiza’s impact on Marvel mutantdom taking into account the popularity of Cable and Deadpool.

-Then with All-New X-Men, Bendis changed the make-up of the X-Men fundamentally, by bringing the original five X-Men to the future, where they remain to this day, with several of them existing alongside their modern day counterparts.
+Then with All-New X-Men, Bendis changed the make-up of the X-Men fundamentally, by bringing the original five X-Men to the future, where they remained for years - though they've since returned to their own time.

 Readers of a certain age will remember well the image of Archangel on X-Factor #24 and recognizing a chapter from the classic X-Men had ended, and a darker era for the mutants was on the horizon.